Screens

 routes: { directory: 'screens' },

 Mirror the URL structure you want inside the folder.
-For a package with slug: 'mail':
+Package TypeScript lives under a tinycld/<slug>/ prefix, so for a package with slug: 'mail':

 The generated re-exports are thin - each one simply forwards export { default } from '@tinycld/mail/screens/<path>'.
-The actual components live in the sibling repo; the app shell only holds the glue.
+The actual components live in the member repo; the app shell only holds the glue.

 _layout.tsx is the package’s route group root.
 Put layout concerns (navigation, providers, shared UI) here.
 If you don’t declare one, Expo Router falls back to its default stack layout.

-Screens run inside the app shell’s bundle context, so you can import core utilities via the @tinycld/core/... package paths:
+Screens import core utilities via the @tinycld/core/... package paths:

 import { useAuth } from '@tinycld/core/lib/auth'

-Do not attempt to install @tinycld/core as a dependency - resolution already works because the sibling compiles inside the app shell’s tsconfig context.
+Do not attempt to install @tinycld/core as a dependency - resolution works because the package’s tsconfig.json extends @tinycld/core/tsconfig.package-base.json by package name, and @tinycld/core/* resolves by package name through the node_modules/@tinycld/* symlink.

 Public top-level routes